MicrosoftDocs/dynamics365smb-docs/business-central/shopify/troubleshoot.md

 ## Request the access token

 If [!INCLUDE[prod_short](../includes/prod_short.md)] won't connect to your Shopify account, try to request the access token from Shopify.
-You might need the token if there were changes to the security keys or required permissions (scopes).
+You might need to request a new token if there were changes to the security keys or required permissions (application scopes).

 1. Choose the ![Lightbulb that opens the Tell Me feature 1.](../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Shopify shops**, and choose the related link.
 2. Select the shop for which you want to get the access token to open the **Shopify Shop Card** page.